wesleycamargo/azure-docs.pt-br/articles/virtual-machines/linux/classic/capture-image.md

 4. Digite **Exit** para fechar o cliente SSH.

    > [!NOTE]
    > As etapas restantes presumem que você já [instalou a CLI do Azure](../../../cli-install-nodejs.md) no computador cliente.
-Todas as etapas a seguir também podem ser executadas no [Portal Clássico do Azure][Azure classic portal].
+Todas as etapas a seguir também podem ser executadas no [Portal do Azure](http://portal.azure.com).

 5. No computador cliente, abra a CLI do Azure e faça logon com sua assinatura do Azure.
 Para obter detalhes, leia [Conectar-se a uma assinatura do Azure da CLI do Azure](../../../xplat-cli-connect.md).

+   > [!NOTE]
+   > Faça logon no portal do Azure.

 6. Verifique se você está no modo de Gerenciamento de Serviços:

     ```azurecli